 What are critical periods of development?

-Each part of the baby’s body forms at a certain time in pregnancy.
-During this time, the body part is very sensitive to damage caused by medications, alcohol or other harmful exposures.
+In pregnancy, each part of the baby’s body forms at a specific time.
+During these times, the body can be very sensitive to damage caused by medications, alcohol or other harmful exposures.
 We call this specific time the “critical period of development” for that body part.

-Does the risk of certain types of birth defects change throughout pregnancy?
+Does the chance types of birth defects change throughout pregnancy?

 Yes, the risk depends on what body part is developing at the time of exposure.
 Once a body part has formed, it is no longer at risk to develop major birth defects, but some exposures could still affect its growth and function.